-\$150 withdrawal fee \$150 withdrawal fee 25% of full tuition 50% of full tuition 100% of full tuition
+25% of full tuition 50% of full tuition 100% of full tuition After the First Quarter

 IMPORTANT: The Withdrawal Policy applies to all newly-enrolled families that completed the enrollment process (received their acceptance letter from the Headmaster) and to all returning families.
 The early withdrawal penalty is based on full tuition.